hernan-vela/HernanVelasquez_T1A3/README.md

 4. **Delete main resident information**

+Uses 'unit_resident.json' file to iterate through it.
+This file contains

 The user's input goes into a validity loop.
 The user is asked to enter a unit number that they want to vacate or press 'q / Q' to quit.
 If they press 'q / Q' the program ends and goes back to the main menu.

 As character validation, the program checks if is valid alphanumeric unit number.
 Invalid characters will return a message and the loop asks the user for an input again.